atti0127/ReMAP/README.md

 bash download_checkpoints.sh
 ```

-The downloader retains only the two final checkpoints needed by ReMAP and
+The downloader retains only the two final checkpoints needed by ReMAP.
-verifies their SHA-256 checksums.

 ## Dataset evaluation